syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 {% endtabs %}

-## Calculate zoom level based on map geo-bounds or distance
+## Calculate a zoom level based on map geo-bounds or distance

-This feature is used to calculate the initial zoom level automatically in two ways.
+This feature is used to calculate the initial zoom level automatically in two ways:

 * Distance in radius(Meter/KiloMeter/Mile)
 * Geo-bounds(Northeast, Southwest)